Ilie Dumitrescu: Club career

 Born in Bucharest, Dumitrescu joined the Steaua București academy in 1977 at the age of 8 and made his way through the youth system.
 In April 1987, he made his debut in Divizia A at the age of 18.
 Steaua, who had won the European Champions Cup the previous year, loaned Dumitrescu to Olt Scorniceşti to gain more experience.

 At Olt Scornicești, Dumitrescu was a regular starter, playing as left full-back.

 Returning from his loan, Dumitrescu became an important part of the Steaua București squad, playing alongside big names such as Marius Lăcătuş and Gheorghe Hagi.
 After the 1990 World Cup in Italy, the best of his club teammates got contracts abroad, but Dumitrescu remained with Steaua and became the side's captain.
 With Steaua, he won the Romanian Cup in 1992, the championship in 1993 and played in the quarterfinals of the Cup Winners' Cup the same year.

 Impressed by his performance at the USA World Cup in 1994, the representatives of Tottenham Hotspur were keen to offer him a contract.
 The North London side paid £2.6 million for Dumitrescu.
 He was later loaned out to Sevilla FC, with the La Liga side given an option to buy him during the loan.

 Dumitrescu had a good time in southern Spain but the club baulked at the transfer fee Tottenham demanded.
 Dumitrescu returned to England.

 After playing in the first half of the 1995–96 Premiership season and failing to impress, Dumitrescu was sold to West Ham United, where Harry Redknapp wanted to make him the player he once was.
 Dumitrescu played only 10 games before encountering problems with his work permit.
 His contract with West Ham was broken, leaving him free agent.

 In the summer of 1996 he signed a contract with Club América in Mexico and before switching to their rivals Atlante a year later.

 After two years in Mexico, Dumitrescu returned to Steaua București in 1998.
 Halfway through the season he announced his retirement as a professional player aged only 29.

 International career

-In 1989, Ilie Dumitrescu made his debut for Romania, being used as a substitute in a game against Greece.
+In 1989, Dumitrescu made his debut for Romania national team, being used as a substitute in a game against Greece.
 Dumitrescu was part of the Romanian squad at the 1990 FIFA World Cup.

 At the 1994 World Cup Dumitrescu played all the five games his team played in America.
 He was a key player in Romania's surprise 3–2 victory over previous runners-up Argentina, scoring the first two goals and assisting the third.
 His first goal came in the 11th minute and came direct via an eye-catching free kick from a wide position.
 Argentina equalized almost instantly from a penalty but Romania regained the lead minutes later through a well-worked passing move that enabled Dumitrescu to score from close range.
-The victory enabled Romania to progress to the quarter-finals; a first for the Romanian national team.
+The victory enabled Romania to progress to the quarter-finals; a first for the Romania national team.